 Crafts-person of Jinashi and Jimori

 Jon handcrafts jinashi and jimori.
 To do so, he first harvests all of his own Japanese madake bamboo.
 Because of the inherent difficulty and rarity of such instruments, Jon’s focus is primarily on producing affordable replicas of his finest works so that virtually everyone can enjoy them.
 The first such replica is the Bell shakuhachi which he crafts from his bamboo eco-composite material.
-To that end, Jon’s goal is to do his part in making this practice ever more accessible and inclusive.
+To that end, Jon’s goal is to do his part in making this practice more accessible and inclusive.

 Reibo – The Bell